A qualitative pressure-rake post-processing tool

 Morph vector field

-Tuning the algorithm primarily involved playing with various values for these parameters, for which I hope the code comments explain them well enough (at least after reading the rest of this section):
+Tuning the algorithm primarily involved playing with various values for the parameters in the image below, for which I hope the code comments explain them well enough (at least after reading the rest of this section):

-Unsurprisingly, these more complex pressure fields were much more sensitive to small changes in these values compared to the procedurally generated fields.
-The goal then was to tune the algorithm itself (such as re-ordering steps and introducing multiple morph passes - see image below) and find a combination of input parameters such that the results satisfied three criteria:
+Unsurprisingly, the more complex pressure fields from the real car were much more sensitive to small changes in these values compared to the procedurally generated fields.
+The goal then was to tune the algorithm itself (such as introducing multiple morph passes, discussed below) and find a combination of input parameters such that the results satisfied three criteria:

 The final result showed good agreement between the rake pressure values data and the morphed CFD pressure values